Litchfield Hills Connecticut, USA Travel Guide

 Litchfield Hills cuisine features fresh, seasonal, and local ingredients, rooted in comforting, hearty New England fare.
 Farm-to-table dining is common, with many restaurants sourcing directly from nearby farms.

-Dishes highlight seasonal vegetables, apples, and maple syrup.
+Dishes highlight seasonal vegetables, apples, and the sap of the maple tree.
 Dairy products are prominent.
 Flavors are robust and comforting.

 Look for dishes highlighting seasonal vegetables, heritage meats, and artisanal cheeses.
 Ask your server about local sourcing.

 Maple products (syrup, candy, glazed dishes) in early spring.
 Apple-based items (cider, donuts, pie) in fall.
-Local ice cream from area creameries.
+Local frozen dessert from area creameries.

 Try local cheeses from area creameries.
-Village bakeries offer comforting, homemade pies, cookies, and pastries.
+Village bakeries offer comforting, homemade pies, cookies, plus sweets.

 Mainly found in towns like Washington Depot, Kent, Litchfield, and Salisbury, often within upscale inns.